 The Logitech Precision Pro wireless mouse is excellent for office use.
+It's the Costco exclusive variant of the Logitech M720 Triathlon, which looks almost identical except for the different color of its underside.
 Thanks to its ergonomic shape, it should be very comfortable during long periods of use.
 Any hand size should be able to use it with a fingertip grip, but people with small and medium hands should also be comfortable with a palm or claw grip.
 You can pair it with up to three devices at once through its USB receiver and over Bluetooth, and it's fully compatible with Windows and macOS.
 While its click latency, CPI range, and polling rate might not be good enough for competitive gaming, they should be more than fine for daily use.

 The Logitech Precision Pro wireless mouse is excellent for office usage.
-Thanks to its ergonomic shape, it should feel very comfortable during long periods of use.
+It has excellent build quality, and thanks to its ergonomic shape, it should feel very comfortable during long periods of use.
 Some of its buttons can be reprogrammed, including the two first side buttons, the thumb rest button, and the L/R scroll tilts.
 It can pair with up to three devices at once, and it's fully compatible with Windows and macOS.

 The Logitech Precision Pro wireless mouse is mediocre for video games.
-While it feels comfortable to use and it's well-built, its click latency might feel unresponsive.
+While it feels comfortable to use and it's well-built, it's quite heavy and its click latency might feel unresponsive.
 Also, its CPI can't be adjusted, and its maximum polling rate is very low.

 The Logitech Precision Pro wireless mouse is okay for MMO gaming.
 It's a very comfortable mouse and it feels excellently well-built.
 While it doesn't have as many side buttons as dedicated MMO mice have, you can reprogram some of its inputs to your needs.
 It has a very low maximum polling rate, and its click latency might feel too unresponsive for gaming.